rocketeers-app/rocketeers/content/articles/how-to-optimize-server-performance.md

 ---
-title: How to optimize for optimal server performance
+title: How to optimize server performance
-slug: how-to-optimize-for-optimal-server-performance
+slug: how-to-optimize-server-performance
 published_at: 2022-08-16
 updated_at: 2022-08-17
 ---